jwig22/jwig22.github.io/_posts/2024-01-16-Waze-EDA-Python-Project.markdown

 ``` python
 df.n_days_after_onboarding.median()
 ```
     1741.0

 Half of the people in the dataset had 40% or more of their sessions in just the last month, yet the overall median time since onboarding is almost five years.

-Make a histogram of `n_days_after_onboarding` for just the people who had 40% or more of their total sessions in the last month.
+Here's a histogram of `n_days_after_onboarding` for just the people who had 40% or more of their total sessions in the last month.

 ``` python